 MAGE: Single Image to Material-Aware 3D via the Multi-View G-Buffer Estimation Model

-Haoyuan Wang, Zhenwei Wang, Xiaoxiao Long, Cheng Lin, Gerhard Hancke, Rynson W. H. Lau*
+Haoyuan Wang (Co-first Author), Zhenwei Wang (Co-first Author), Xiaoxiao Long, Cheng Lin, Gerhard Hancke, Rynson W. H. Lau*

 *Corresponding author for this work

-Research output: Conference PapersRGC 32 - Refereed conference paper (without host publication)peer-review
+Research output: Chapters, Conference Papers, Creative and Literary WorksRGC 32 - Refereed conference paper (with host publication)peer-review

 Abstract

 With advances in deep learning models and the availability of large-scale 3D datasets, we have recently witnessed significant progress in single-view 3D reconstruction.
 However, existing methods often fail to reconstruct physically based material properties given a single image, limiting their applicability in complicated scenarios.
-This paper presents a novel approach (MAGE) for generating 3D geometry with realistic decomposed material properties given a single image as input.
+This paper presents a novel approach (named MAGE) for generating 3D geometry with realistic decomposed material properties given a single image as input.
 Our method leverages inspiration from traditional computer graphics deferred rendering pipelines to introduce a multi-view G-buffer estimation model.
 The proposed model estimates G-buffers for various views as multi-domain images, including XYZ coordinates, normals, albedo, roughness, and metallic properties from the single-view RGB.
 Furthermore, to address the inherent ambiguity and inconsistency in generating G-buffers simultaneously, we formulate a deterministic network from the pretrained diffusion models and propose a lighting response loss that enforces consistency across these domains using PBR principles.
-We also propose a large-scale synthetic dataset rich in material diversity for our model training.
+Finally, we propose a large-scale synthetic dataset rich in material diversity for our model training.
 Experimental results demonstrate the effectiveness of our method in producing high-quality 3D meshes with rich material properties.
-We will release the dataset and code.
+Our code and dataset can be found at https://www.whyy.site/paper/mage. ©2025 IEEE

 Original languageEnglish

-EventThe IEEE/CVF Conference on Computer Vision and Pattern Recognition 2025 - Music City Center, Nashville, United States
+Event2025 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR 2025) - Music City Center, Nashville, United States

 Duration: 11 Jun 202515 Jun 2025